Convolutional Neural Networks: Object Detection

 Number of attempts before getting a working model

-Time for processing
+Time required for image processing

 The average time spent on processing one picture in seconds (not counting the time for capturing and displaying video):